 As with almost everything in life, one has to get permits.
-The same counts for Tesla Chargers and Superchargers.
+The same is true for Tesla Chargers and Superchargers.
 The thing is; if the risk is higher for anyone getting harmed, the probability of you needing to get a permit also gets higher.
 But for which Tesla chargers exactly do I have to get a permit?

 The permits you need to install a Tesla charger vary depending on your location, the level of charge you wish to achieve, and the property type.
 If Level 1 has a receptacle, you don’t need a permit.
 Level 2 will often need an electrical permit.
 Tesla will handle all Level 3 (Supercharger) permits.